CFWP/MultiOmics-NetworksCourse/README.md

 One can also download the materials by pressing the green 'Clone or download' button and choosing 'Download ZIP'.

 Materials for the second part of the course can be found [here](https://github.com/wvanwie/networkCourse).
+This course has been given previously at the [2017 Channel Network Conference](http://www.uhasselt.be/channel-network-conference-2017) of the International Biometric Society.